 For a visual representation of the Kareo survey results, you can see and download our related info-graphic here.

 Overall, Kareo’s research found that although providers are seeing fewer patients, many of them are simultaneously using telehealth to overcome challenges related to social distancing and stay-at-home orders, thus enabling patient access.

 Practices that have remained open during the pandemic have seen an average 40% decrease in volume, the survey found.
 Among the hardest hit?
 Physical therapy clinics where the average patient volume decrease is more than 65%.
 Unfortunately, the timeline for returning to normal remains uncertain.
 Thirty-seven percent of practices reported they do not expect a recovery until sometime after June.

-Even despite the increased adoption of telemedicine, weathering the storm of financial instability during COVID-19 been impossible for some practices.
+Even despite the increased adoption of telehealth, weathering the storm of financial instability during COVID-19 been impossible for some practices.
 Approximately 20% of respondents reported complete closures of their medical practices—up from nine percent in late March.
 This is not necessarily surprising, given the difficulties that many providers experienced when trying to secure small business loans and obtain other financial assistance through the federal government.
 Although a second round of federal funds have been secured, questions remain about whether those funds will be able to sufficiently to carry practices through times of financial hardship for the unforeseeable future.

 Medical practice closures on the rise

 In addition, on April 26, Medicare announced it would discontinue its Advanced Payment Program that enabled providers to request an advanced payment of up to 100% of the Medicare payment amount based on a three-month lookback period.
 Providers were hoping these funds, which required repayment within 120 days, would help offset immediate financial losses.